JerzyKruszewski/RachelDiscordBot/README.md

 ***
 ## Requirements
 - Rachel must have administrator privileges on your server.
-- Your server must have moderation channel.
 - Your server must have rules channel.
-- Your server must have channel to welcome new users.
-- Your server must have channel to log user left messages.

 ***
 ## Getting Started